In conversation with More

 Gregory: Perhaps our species lacks anchorage, ostensibly following the arrow of time to the top.

-More: Where you feel closest to the main source of energy.
+More: Where you feel closest to the primary source of energy.

 More: Aren’t you the main beneficiary of that reciprocal energy exchange mechanism at this stage?